February 27, 2013

 Chloe is doing great!
 She is quite the little miracle.
 The doctor just

-said on Friday that she is doing well enough with her weight gain that I
+doing well enough with her weight gain that I

 can continue feeding every 2 hours in the day time but can let her sleep